-We are the statutory regulator for the optical professions in the UK.
-Our powers were given to us by Parliament, under the Opticians Act 1958.
+We are the statutory regulator for the optical professions in the UK and our powers are set out in the Opticians Act 1989.

-The Opticians Act gives the Council powers to make orders, rules and regulations in relevant areas, subject to approval by the Privy Council .
+The Act gives Council powers to make rules and regulations in specific areas, subject to approval by the Privy Council.
+These include rules concerning registrants’ continuing education and training, fitness to practise and registration.

 The Opticians Act 1989